Rylsee

-Rylsee (born Cyril Vouilloz; May 17, 1985) is a Swiss artist specialising in hand-drawn font and typography living in Berlin, Germany.
+Rylsee (born Cyril Vouilloz) is a Swiss artist specialising in hand-drawn font and typography living in Berlin, Germany.

-Self-described as being 'Left-handed and Too Shy To Rap', Rylsee is known for his witty wordplay and relatable designs.
-Some of his ongoing themes include; observations of his daily life, commenting on the digital world – especially regarding smartphone culture and his personal sense of humour.
-His numbered sketchbooks have received attention from fans and media (especially Instagram) since he began collating them in 2010.
+Rylsee is known for wordplay and relatable designs.
+His ongoing themes include observations of his daily life and commenting on the digital world, especially regarding smartphone culture and his sense of humour.
+His numbered sketchbooks have received attention from fans and media since he began collating them in 2010.

-Rylsee is a proclaimed hybrid-artist who expresses himself through a diverse range of mediums.
+Rylsee is a hybrid-artist who employs a range of mediums.
 He is also one of the original members and resident artists of the Berlin arts & music venue, Urban Spree.

-Background

-Cyril Vouilloz was born on May 17, 1985, in Veyrier (a village just outside of Geneva), Rylsee began drawing when he was a child as a cure for boredom.
-As a teenager, he was introduced to the skate and graffiti scene, which is where he began to develop his personal artistic style and obsession with letters.
-During this time, he regularly changed his street art name as a way to experiment with different letters and combinations before settling with his current artist pseudonym 'Rylsee'.

-The name 'Rylsee' comes from the French verlan – a type of French slang that involves inverting syllables to turn the word back-to-front.
-(Cy-ril > Ril-Cee = Rylsee).

-After finishing high school in Geneva he completed his CFC in Management and Sales at Ecole de Commerce Emilie-Gourd, Geneva (2001–2004).
-He then completed his CFC in graphic design at CFP Arts, Geneva (2005–2009).
-Whilst completing his tertiary studies, Rylsee worked at TranZport Snow & Skate Shop in Geneva.